Dorweard History, Family Crest & Coats of Arms

 More information is included under the topic Early Dorweard Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dorweard family to the New World and Oceana
+Migration of the Dorweard family

 Numerous Scottish settlers settled along the east coast of the colonies that would become the United States and Canada.
 Others traveled to the open country of the west.
 At the time of the American War of Independence, some remained in the United States, while those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The highland games and Clan societies that sprang up across North America in the 20th century have helped many Scots to recover parts of their lost traditions.
 Research into passenger and immigration lists has revealed some of the very first Dorweards to arrive in North America: Tho Dorwood, who came to Virginia in 1657.